Sam and I are learning how to pay off debt!

 About 18 months ago we had over $25,000 in debt–NOT including our mortgage and my student loans.
 We had two car payments, some credit card debt left and a few medical bills.
 Nothing major, but it all added up to a pretty overwhelming feeling whenever I would think about tackling it.
 I really didn’t know how to pay off debt.

 I knew it would get paid off eventually so I wasn’t totally freaked out.
 We were able to make our minimum payments, but we weren’t really making a whole lot of headway otherwise.
 We were doing okay–not great, but not awful.
-We were comfortable, but not safe.
+As we made headway, we were comfortable, but not safe.
 There was still this nagging feeling in my mind we weren’t preparing for our future.
 We’re both in our late 30’s and we weren’t really saving for retirement or long term future goals (like running an animal rescue).

 Plus, there’s always the worry, “What if something happens?”
 Like a job loss, or injury, or just a big house expense out of nowhere.
 Any of those big emergencies would have really dealt us a blow.